jenkins-x/jx-docs/content/en/v3/admin/setup/config/storage.md

 If you are using a [cloud platform](/v3/admin/platforms/) and terraform then your storage will be configured OOTB.

-If you are [on premise](/v3/admin/platforms/) and have installed something like [minio](https://min.io/) on your cluster then you can configure the `storage` section of your [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#requirements) file to map to minio bucket URLs
+If you are [on-premises](/v3/admin/platforms/) and have installed something like [minio](https://min.io/) on your cluster then you can configure the `storage` section of your [jx-requirements.yml](https://github.com/jenkins-x/jx-api/blob/master/docs/config.md#requirements) file to map to minio bucket URLs